Do I have to audition?

-Students at each level of the program are required to wear the appropriate leotard style and color assigned to their level.
-Ballet tights are worn at all levels, except in the Creative Dance, Pre-Primary and Primary levels.
-See Dress Requirements page under Helpful Links on the right sidebar.
+Students at each level of the program are required to wear the appropriate leotard and color assigned to their level.
+Convertible ballet tights are worn at all levels, except in the Creative Dance, Pre-Primary and Primary levels.
+See the dress code requirements section under each class description for specific details.

 Do you have an open house?

 We encourage new students and their parents to make an appointment to take a tour of our facilities and get an orientation to our program at any time.
 Please contact email@example.com or 206.726.5034.

 Twice yearly we open the studios to family for class observations.